 The environmental studies concentration focuses on the study of nature, the interactions between people and nature, and the efforts of people to protect nature.
 Our concentration offers a wide variety of courses that can prepare you for a broad range of careers both in the environmental field and also in the many other fields that are connected to environmental studies.
 Students graduating from SUA with an Environmental Studies concentration have found work in a wide variety of fields such as sustainability management, renewable energy, Geographic Information Systems, environmental engineering, law, firefighting, business consulting, and journalism.
-Our curriculum is an excellent preparation for graduate education as well, and a number of SUA environmental studies graduates have continued their studies at distinguished graduate schools in the United States, Britain, and Japan (including Yale, Oxford, University of Michigan, Indiana University, Tufts University, Duke University, University of California Los Angeles, Pepperdine University, Boston University, Washington and Lee University, University College London, University of East Anglia, Monterey Institute of International Studies, and Soka University in Japan).
+Our curriculum is an excellent preparation for graduate education as well, and a number of SUA environmental studies graduates have continued their studies at distinguished graduate schools in the United States, Britain, Australia, and Japan (including Yale, Oxford, University of Michigan, Indiana University, Tufts University, Duke University, University of California Los Angeles, Pepperdine University, Boston University, Washington and Lee University, University College London, University of East Anglia, Monterey Institute of International Studies, Australian National University, and Soka University in Japan).

 The environmental studies concentration has an interdisciplinary curriculum that includes extensive course offerings in the social sciences, natural sciences, and humanities.
 Our concentration requires the completion of five courses in environmental studies and a capstone project on a topic in environmental studies; the mix of those concentration courses is flexible and allows you to choose different paths of study that follow your own interests.
 You can therefore complete your environmental studies concentration requirements by taking courses exclusively in the area of social sciences, or by taking courses exclusively in the area of natural sciences, or by taking a mixture of courses that combine coursework in the natural sciences, social sciences, and humanities.
 In addition to our courses, research and laboratory assistantships give you opportunities to work alongside our internationally recognized faculty in their research and teaching activities.